Dave-WestNeu/db2-demo/readme.md

 ## Stand up infra
 ```
+$ az login # for some of the postprovisioning
 $ azd auth login
 $ azd init # (select use existing code and make an env called `sbx` or whatever you choose)
 $ azd up